Welcome back to another Decoding Logic App Dilemmas: Solutions for Seamless Integration!

 CloudBlobContainer container = blobClient.GetContainerReference(_config["BlobContainerName"]);

-All these data should be added to local.settings.json file in your Solution Explorer in Visual Studio, meaning you must provide this data so the Azure Function can communicate properly.
-Do not forget that after deployment, these configurations need to be set manually in the function app, but to know more about this, check our Friday Fact content related to this topic here: https://blog.sandro-pereira.com/2024/01/19/friday-fact-settings-present-on-local-settings-json-file-inside-azure-functions-project-are-not-deployed-with-visual-studio/
+All these data should be added to the local.settings.json file in your Solution Explorer in Visual Studio, meaning you must provide this data so the Azure Function can communicate properly.
+Do not forget that after deployment, these configurations need to be set manually in the function app, but to know more about this, check our Friday Fact content related to this topic here: https://blog.sandro-pereira.com/2024/01/19/azure-functions-local-settings-json-not-deployed/

 If you’re looking to find the connection string for your Azure Storage Account, it’s quite straightforward.
 Here’s how you can do it:

-• Navigate to the Azure portal and go to the overview page of your Storage Account.
+- Navigate to the Azure portal and go to the overview page of your Storage Account.

-• Depending on the portal updates, click on the Access keys in the menu on the left side or under the Security + networking section.
+- Depending on the portal updates, click on the Access keys in the menu on the left side or under the Security + networking section.

-• Once the connection string is visible, click on the Copy to clipboard button to copy your Connection String.
+- Once the connection string is visible, click on the Copy to clipboard button to copy your Connection String.

 And that’s all there is to it!
 You now have the connection string needed to access your Azure Storage Account programmatically or from any application that requires it.